Lufthansa IT meltdown strands thousands of passengers | Business

 An IT failure at Lufthansa stranded thousands of passengers and forced flights to Germany's busiest airport to be cancelled or diverted on Wednesday, with the airline blaming botched railway engineering works that damaged broadband cables.
 More than 200 flights were cancelled in Frankfurt, a vital international transit hub and one of Europe's biggest airports, a spokesperson for operator Fraport said.

-Lufthansa later said its IT systems were rebooting and that departure flights had resumed from Frankfurt.
-The carrier expects the situation to stabilise by evening.
+Lufthansa later said all its IT systems were up and running again and that it expected Frankfurt flights to return to normal on Thursday.
 Scores of flights were also delayed, data from FlightAware showed.
 Photos and videos from several German airports showed thousands of passengers waiting to be checked in.

 "We wanted to go to the wizard convention in England, in Blackpool.
 And now we are stranded here," Alexander Straub said at Frankfurt airport.
 "We have eaten some pretzels and are still waiting," said his fellow passenger Marc Weidel.
 Lufthansa and Germany's national train operator blamed the problem on third-party engineering works on a railway line extension that took place on Tuesday evening, when a drill cut through a Deutsche Telekom fibre optic cable bundle.